 The Township limits the non-electoral borrowing that a Township may incur.
-The Township's current non-electoral borrowing base is \$36,612,752.
-The Township may incur \$33,281,372 in additional debt without having to receive permission from the electoral.
+The Township's current non-electoral borrowing base is \$35,386,380.
+The Township may incur \$32,260,151 in additional debt without having to receive permission from the electoral.

-Economic Factors and Next Year's Budgets and Rates
+Economic Factors and Next Year's Budget and Rates

 - 1. Inflationary trends in the region compare favorably to national indices. - 2.
 The Township's housing market has remained strong with few homes being on the market longer than a month. - 3.
 The real estate tax base for the Township has remained constant. - 4.
-The Township's business district has maintained steady occupancy even with the effects of COVID-19.

-- 5. The Township anticipates a reduction of Local Services Tax as businesses have found employees can work from home thereby reducing the need for office space. - 6.
-Luckily Earned Income Tax did not take a substantial hit as a result of COVID-19 at the end of 2021.
+The Township's business district has maintained steady occupancy even with the effects of COVID- - 5.
+The Township anticipates a reduction of Local Services Tax as businesses have found employees can work from home thereby reducing the need for office space. - 6.
+Earned income tax is performing above expectations.
 Earned Income Tax is the largest revenue source for the General fund.
 It is .8% based on a resident's state earned income.

 All of the above factors will be considered in preparing the Township's 2023 capital and operating budgets.
-As of December 31, 2021, the unassigned fund balance for the General Fund was \$3,351,877.
+As of December 31, 2022, the unassigned fund balance for the General Fund was \$3,816,455.